JasonTypesCodes/pubst/README.md

 Hello World!
 ```

-Each subscriber is free to define their own default for each topic.
+A subscriber is free to override the default value for their topics.

 ## API